roga134/MusicPlayerQT/README.md

 # MusicPlayerQT
-This a AP project of music player with qt
+This a team work AP project of music player with qt